'Crazy' Kenyan grannies use tricks to save themselves from rape

 GROWING

-The program is expanding, with seven classes across the city, up from two in 2012.
+The programme is expanding, with seven classes across the city, up from two in 2012.

 "It's just growing on its own," said Jake Sinclair, an American who started the project with his wife, Lee, in 2007 after hearing horror stories about sexual violence in Korogocho.